A Windowless Room in Brooklyn

 I become an herbalist and the gateway to the rest of my life swung open before my eyes.

-For the past two years I’ve been a part of helping the Chestnut school to create an online training for those who feel the same call (so you don’t have to uproot your entire life to study plants!), and I am so deeply excited to announce that their in-depth Herbal Immersion Program is going live next month.
+For the past two years I’ve been a part of helping the Chestnut school to create an online training for those who feel the same call (so you don’t have to uproot your entire life to study plants!), and I am so deeply excited to announce that their in-depth Herbal Immersion Program is now live!

-If you’ve ever felt such a nudging, an inkling, a dream or a wail, come join us for this free mini-course and say yes to that ever-knowing aspect of yourself.
+If you’ve ever felt such a nudging, an inkling, a dream or a wail, come join us and say yes to that ever-knowing aspect of yourself.
 On a deep level, we always know what we need to expand and heal.
 Come begin your studies and let the plants open a new gateway in your life.

 Thank you for witnessing me in my story.
 May your own green path be BLESSED.